ANNUAL POLICY NOTIFICATION

 Code of Ethics:

 All University of Wisconsin Oshkosh employees are required to comply with the code of ethics applicable to their employment status.
 These codes are designed to prevent conflicts between an employee’s private interests and public responsibilities.
-Please refer to Chapter UWS 8 and Chapter ER-MRS 24 of the Wisconsin Administrative Code, which is also found on the Provost’s website.
+Please refer to Chapter UWS 8 and Chapter ER-MRS 24 of the Wisconsin Administrative Code, which is also found in the Policy Directory.

 Workplace Conduct Expectations:

 This policy communicates the University’s values and expectations of proper professional conduct for all university and student employees.
 It describes the values, cornerstones, and behaviors that define a respectful campus and it also consists of behavioral expectations and campus standards prohibiting all forms of misconduct.
-This policy can be viewed in its entirety on the Human Resources website.
+This policy can be viewed in its entirety in the Policy Directory.

 Family and Medical Leave Act:

 FMLA requires covered employers to provide up to 12 weeks of unpaid, job-protected leave to “eligible” employees for certain family and medical reasons.
 Employees are eligible if they have worked for a covered employer for at least one year, and for 1,250 hours over the previous 12 months, and if there are at least 50 employees within 75 miles.